Most-Cited Authors on Climate Science

 by # works on climate

-Table of 246 female climate authors (includes 79 AR4wg1 authors; 93 activist and 6 skeptic signers)
+Table of 246 female climate authors (includes 79 AR4wg1 authors; 93 affirmative and 6 skeptic signers)

 Lists of Climate Skeptics: